 An attempt to rewrite steamclient.dll - The binary that communicates to the steam servers.
 This project is built on top of my original work on this that started with Argon.
 Argonx is written in C++ supporting all major platforms. it mimics the steamclient server/client model along with exposing the interfaces with minimal code repetition (look at rpcdetail.hh for some template magic).

 Simple, concise REST api for common functions that I require.
-It is written in Go in ~200 lines and right now only provides a simple file upload service with authentication for multiple "admins" and "users".
+It is written in Go in ~200 lines the main feature is a simple file upload service with authentication for multiple "admins" and "users".
 These files are then served with nginx via i.f1ssi0n.com.

 Circuitz is designed to be an actually decent replacement for logic.ly - a tool that I am required to use for a module on my course.
 I find logic.ly generally fiddly and cumbersome to use so I attempted to create a solution that I felt would allow me to be productive.
 It is written in C++ utilising ImGui, GLFW and GL for rendering but is webpacked with emscripten and rendered in browser on a HTML5 canvas - meaning it can be used from anywhere.
 More features are added as I feel they are needed.

 Doghook was supposed to be a competitor to the popular program cathook and would theoretically offer a plethora of features not to dissimilar whilst also being cross-platform.
 It never really took off but was a good exercise in redesigning how people approached writing these programs.
-Also allowed me to continue my reverse-engineering efforts which I was enjoying at the time and extend them to new mechanics like backtracking.
+Also allowed me to continue my reverse-engineering efforts which I thoroughly enjoy.

 Oxide is a library for rendering a transparent overlay.
 Originally used as a component of Doghook, it can be considered to be a fully complete and standalone library coming in either a shared dll or static library.